jingwenzhang1118/jingwenzhang1118/research.md

 <p style="background-color: #DCDCDC> Should firms give up on underperforming employees?
 A better solution is to provide human capital investment to underperforming employees that still have potential to improve. </p>

-Undoubtedly employees are the most valueable assets of an organization.
+Undoubtedly employees are the most valuable assets of an organization.
+Motivated employees reach new targets, develop new and innovative products, meet the market's demands, and perform efforts to acheive the company's objectives.